Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#5Part1.md

 3. `command --help`

 # *CAUTION!*
--Never run a Linux command unless you know what it does.
+- Never run a Linux command unless you know what it does.
--Take care if a command has a -f command as an option, it could mean **by force**.
+- Take care if a command has a -f command as an option, it could mean **by force**.
--Never run any of the following commands unless you know what you're doing:
+- Never run any of the following commands unless you know what you're doing:
  - `rm -rf /` or `rm -rf /*` -> Deletes everything on your system, including Windows and Linux files.
  - `:(){:|:&};:` (aka Fork Bomb) -> Keeps executing a function that calls itself until the system crashes.
  - `command > /dev/sda` -> Data loss on the specified block.